malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 ## Investigating the Solid State phase transition of the p2gg polymorph

+Using the machine learning algorithm developed in @sec:Machine_Learning, it is possible to monitor the fraction of each polymorph within a simulation, providing a more complete understanding of melting.
+The count of each polymorph is shown in @fig:solid_state_transition, monitoring the melting of a crystal that starts as the p2gg polymorph.
+This figure shows most of the p2gg polymorph undergoing a solid state transition to the p2 polymorph.
-The transition of the p2gg polymorph to the p2 polymorph shown in @fig:solid_state_transition takes place incredibly quickly.
+The rate of this solid state transition is orders of magnitude faster than melting, with the transition to the p2 polymorph taking place completely before melting is observed.
 The timescale of this conversion is similar to that of the rotational relaxation time $\tau_R = \num{1.0e4}$ of the liquid at the same conditions.
 More than half the particles have undergone a transition in twice the rotational relaxation time.
-What is unusual about this transition is the initial fast reaction is followed by a period of no reaction taking place, followed by a fast reaction, then nothing.
+Along with the speed of the transition, the shape of conversion is notable, the initial fast reaction is followed by a period of no reaction taking place, followed by a fast reaction, then nothing.
-This profile is similar to that of crystal growth where the nucleation of a new island on the interface is very slow relative to the growth rate. [@Markov2003] The speed of this transition is also notable since it is so much faster than the melting rate and in @sec:fluctuations we see the crystal structure is incredibly stiff.
+This profile is similar to that of crystal growth where the nucleation of a new island on the interface is very slow relative to the growth rate. [@Markov2003]
-Along with the speed of the transition, the shape of conversion is notable.
-This section investigates why the solid state phase transition from the p2gg to the p2 polymorph is so fast.

 ![Monitoring the proportion of each polymorph within a crystal which is initially comprised of the p2gg polymorph.